Global Summer Programme (GSP)

 The Student’s Pass enables students to study at SMU and make exit and entry to and from Singapore.
 Please note that students are not permitted to undertake any form of internship (paid or unpaid) during their term of study in Singapore.

 Please note that the Student’s Pass is subject to approval by ICA.
-The total fees for the Student’s Pass application and issuance range from S$90 to S$120.
-Fees are determined by and payable to ICA, and are non-refundable.
+The total fees for the Student’s Pass application and issuance range from S$105 to S$135.
+Fees are determined by and payable to ICA and are non-refundable.

 More information on Student’s Pass application will be provided in mid-April.